chaseberry/godot-voxel-importer/README.md

 --------------

 ### Scale
-What scale of each voxel during the import process.
-A scale of one means each voxel is 1x1x1 in Godot World Space.
+The scale of each voxel during the import process.
+A scale of `1` means each voxel is `1x1x1` in Godot World Space.

 ### Include Invisible
 When checked, objects layers that are marked invisible will be included in the output model.